grpc/grpc.io/content/docs/what-is-grpc/core-concepts.md

 ---
-title: gRPC Concepts
+title: Core concepts, architecture and lifecycle
+short: Core concepts
-description: |-
+description: >-
   An introduction to key gRPC concepts, with an overview of gRPC architecture and RPC life cycle.
 ---

 Not familiar with gRPC?
-First read [What is gRPC?](/docs/guides).
+First read [Introduction to gRPC](../introduction).
 For language-specific details, see the Quick Start, tutorial, and reference documentation for your language of choice.